 This comment passed apparently without much notice or fuss.
 Perhaps it was a generally assumed idea, or perhaps they simply had enough trouble in the moment to worry about arguing whether or not their document would last past their grandchildren.

 This shocked everyone in class because we think of America like any other country, a more or less solid oak in the earth.
 Of course, we have also been brought up with political rhetoric from both parties that venerates the constitution (though perhaps different parts of it).
-Because Americans share little besides faith in the constitution, if that shakes, we all fall down.
+Because Americans share little besides some form of faith in the constitution, if that shakes, we all fall down.

 Because American history has many unique aspects, I find getting an interpretive handle on our past very difficult.
 I have taught American History for about 15 years and have only some educated and less than educated guesses.
 Clearly, however, politically and culturally we are currently shifting in some direction or another at the moment.
 How should we make sense of it?

 One of the more remarkable periods of positive dynamic change occurred in Greece between the years ca. 800-500 B.C.
 We know about the Bronze Age, but sometime after the Trojan War Greece descended into a dark age about which we know very little.
 Perhaps Homer was the beginning of the rebirth.
 Early on in his The Economic and Social Growth of Early Greece: 800-500 B.C.
 Chester Starr makes an interesting point.
 Definite ideas or concepts like “equality” or “rights” did not guide the Greeks ca. 800 B.C.
 Rather, the concept of eunomia, or “traditional right” formed the basis of Greek social and political interaction.
 Sometimes they invoked eunomia against abuse of power by tyrants or aristocrats, at other times aristocrats invoked it rightly against the “mob.”
 This flexibility surely gave them good ground on which to innovate.